Caron-Lng/macpack/PACKAGES.md

 - All packages are installed via Homebrew for consistency and easy management
 - GUI applications are installed as Homebrew Casks
 - Some packages may have additional dependencies that are automatically handled by Homebrew

+## How Profiles and Config Files Work Together

+**Config Files** (`config/packages.yml` and `config/casks.yml`):

+- Define ALL available packages organized by category
+- Serve as the master catalog of tools
+- Can be customized to add/remove available options

+**Profile Files** (`profiles/minimal.yml` and `profiles/full-stack.yml`):

+- Reference specific packages from the config files
+- Override which tools actually get installed
+- Profiles take precedence over config files

+**No Conflicts**: Profiles select FROM the config files, so:

+- If a package is in config but not in your chosen profile → NOT installed
+- If a package is in your profile but not in config → Installation will fail
+- Best practice: Keep config files comprehensive, customize via profiles